Web design is like a Maths class.

 2. I like to move it, move it.

 Contemporary web designers would make Newton proud as they firmly apply dynamics principles wherever possible.
 This year nothing is static.
-From Facebook adding a GIF button to comments to Youtube including preview in the thumbnails.
+From Facebook add a GIF button to comments on Youtube including a preview in the thumbnails.

 Gone are the days when you needed to use your imagination to attribute life and movement to imagery.
 Now it’s all cooked and prepared in the designer’s mind beforehand.
 There are three main forms where movement can be applied: